-In EPA case before the Supreme Court, the agency’s power to combat climate change hangs in the balance
+In EPA Supreme Court case, the agency’s power to combat climate change hangs in the balance

 Biden’s team has yet to issue its own plan for the power sector.
 For that reason, environmentalists took it as an “earthquake” when the Supreme Court accepted the case last fall, said Harvard Law School professor Richard Lazarus.
 It appeared to signal a move on the part of the court’s conservatives to delineate — and likely trim — the EPA’s powers before there were even regulations to review.

-EPA officials, now and under the Obama administration, have said the Clean Air Act gives the agency the authority to work with states to enact broad plans across the power sector to reduce greenhouse gas emissions.
+EPA officials under the Obama administration said the Clean Air Act gives the agency the authority to work with states to enact broad plans across the power sector to reduce greenhouse gas emissions.
 But Trump appointees, along with GOP-led states party to the lawsuit, counter the law gives the agency only the power to mandate changes at power plant sites themselves — or as both sides in the fight say, “inside the fence.”

 West Virginia Attorney General Patrick Morrisey (R), who is leading the lawsuit against the EPA, said in a recent interview that the court should not hesitate to rule before Biden’s team is finished working on a power-plant regulation, slated to be revealed this summer.